 The main script

 The main PHP script is designed to be run from the command line.
-This is not something that you run through your browser by visiting a URL.
+This is not something that you should run through your browser by visiting a URL.
+While it may actually work via a web server, it complicates the process and makes failure more likely.

 This script starts by creating a new server socket to listen for connections.
 You may configure the bind address and port to whatever values you wish.
 The address